Jay341997/SmartShoppingSystem/README.md

-	When Customer will connect his mobile phone with smart cart via bluetooth he will enter the main billing page where there are 2 buttons available ìREMOVEî and ìBUYî.
+	When Customer will connect his mobile phone with smart cart via bluetooth he will enter the main billing page where there are 2 buttons available ‚ÄúREMOVE‚Äù and ‚ÄúBUY‚Äù.
 This page will show all the products that customer put inside the smart cart.
 It will show total amount and total weight at bottom.
-	At the end when customer clicks on ìBUYî button in payment area, one of the guard will check the weight of cart and cross check it with mobile phone bill.
+	At the end when customer clicks on ‚ÄúBUY‚Äù button in payment area, one of the guard will check the weight of cart and cross check it with mobile phone bill.
 Then customer will pay the bill using online methods and door will open to take out products from that cart.